 About the site

-The proposed development site is located to the north of London Road, south of the A40 and west of Fairfax Gate and Cromwell Place.
+The development site is located to the north of London Road, south of the A40 and west of Fairfax Gate and Cromwell Place.

 The land has been identified by SODC and Wheatley Parish Council as a suitable site to meet the local need for affordable housing.
 This selection process followed a period of public consultation which asked local people to comment on preferred locations for affordable homes in the village.
 SODC subsequently approached Taylor Wimpey in order to facilitate the delivery of housing on this preferred site.